ChristianInterno/FedLEx/README.md

 ```
 ## Acknowledgements

-This project, **Federated Loss Exploration for Improved Convergence on Non-IID Data**, draws inspiration from the code structure for PyTorch implementation of the [FedLEx GitHub repository](https://github.com/vaseline555/Federated-Learning-in-PyTorch), developed by [@vaseline555](https://github.com/vaseline555).
+This project, **Federated Loss Exploration for Improved Convergence on Non-IID Data**, draws inspiration from the code structure for PyTorch implementation of the [Federated-Learning-in-PyTorch](https://github.com/vaseline555/Federated-Learning-in-PyTorch), developed by [@vaseline555](https://github.com/vaseline555).